Hong Kong international school achieves triple its fundraising target using silly wigs, sweets and a whole lot of fun

 - The school’s Crazy Hat & Hair Day brings joy, fun and much-needed laughter as staff shave heads and children put on funny wigs

-DSC International School in Hong Kong topped fundraising records – three times its intended target – for charity last year.
+DSC International School in Hong Kong topped fundraising records – three times the intended target – for charity last year.
 Its secret?
 Funky hats, wigs and shaved heads.

-The school in Quarry Bay was established in 1986 and offers classes for students aged four to 18.
+The school in Quarry Bay was established in 1986 and offers classes for pupils aged four to 18.

-DSC International’s parent organisation, CTF Education Group, students and their families contributed to the amount raised through initiatives such as the sale of candygrams.
+DSC International’s parent organisation, CTF Education Group, pupils and their families contributed to the amount raised through initiatives such as the sale of candygrams.

 “The children were especially excited about the event this year because we lost so many fun initiatives in 2020,” she said.
 “The funds raised this year alone surpassed that of 2017, 18 and 19 altogether.”

-Aside from the students’ proactive campaigning, senior staff at the school also promised to shave their heads should the fundraising target be reached.
+Aside from the pupils’ proactive campaigning, senior staff at the school also promised to shave their heads should the fundraising target be reached.

 “That really helped motivate the students, especially the younger ones,” said Marans, adding that the candygrams sale alone raised HK$14,000.

-In addition to “Crazy Hat & Hair Day”, DSC International has also organised charity events, such as monetary donations and clothing drives to The Community Chest of Hong Kong.
-Students have also taken part in food drives with local food bank Feeding Hong Kong and fundraisers for wildlife causes.
+In addition to “Crazy Hat & Hair Day”, DSC International has also organised charity events such as monetary donations and clothing drives to The Community Chest of Hong Kong.
+Pupils have also taken part in food drives with local food bank Feeding Hong Kong and fundraisers for wildlife causes.

-Before the pandemic, students also joined the annual Terry Fox Run, going on 5km or 10km runs to raise funds in support of cancer research in the name of the late Canadian athlete.
+Before the pandemic, pupils also joined the annual Terry Fox Run, going on 5km or 10km runs to raise funds in support of cancer research in the name of the late Canadian athlete.

 “We’re not a huge school, but we have that community feel where we help the kids develop cultural understanding – this builds a good base for social responsibility,” Marans said.